mrknight21/facilitator_gym/README.md

 #### `app/livekit/` (Real-time Runtime)

 - `conductor.py`: The "Room Manager".
 Connects to LiveKit, manages the floor (who speaks), handles bids, and captures completed turns to the DB.
-- `agent_worker.py`: Represents an AI participant.
+- `speaker_worker.py`: Represents an AI participant.
 Connects to LiveKit, holds a persona, bids for the floor, and simulates speech.
+- `protocol.py`: Definitions for data messages exchanged between Conductor, Agents, and Frontend.
 - `tokens.py`: Helper utilities for generating LiveKit JWTs.

 #### `app/metrics/` (Analysis)